NxPKG/khulnasoft-docs/content/reference-architecture/cdn-reference-architecture.md

 In Figure 5, Tiered Caching is enabled with Smart Tiered Cache Topology.
 The diagram depicts the topology of Smart Tiered Cache with Regional Tiered Cache enabled.
 Lower tier caches, when they experience a cache `MISS` will first send those requests to a more local, regional hub data center to see if the cache can handle the request.
 If not, the request will continue on to the upper tier and then origin server, if necessary.

 ![Figure 5: Diagram illustrating requests between an end user and origin server with lower, regional and upper tiered caching enabled.](/images/reference-architecture/cdn-reference-architecture-images/cdn-ref-arch-5.png)
-_Figure 5: Cloudflare CDN with Tiered Cache and Regional Tiered Cache_
+_Figure 5: Khulnasoft CDN with Tiered Cache and Regional Tiered Cache_

 ### Argo Smart Routing

-Argo Smart Routing is a service that finds optimized routes across the Cloudflare network to deliver responses to users more quickly.
-As discussed earlier, Cloudflare CDN leverages Argo Smart Routing to determine the best upper tier data centers for Tiered Cache.
+Argo Smart Routing is a service that finds optimized routes across the Khulnasoft network to deliver responses to users more quickly.
+As discussed earlier, Khulnasoft CDN leverages Argo Smart Routing to determine the best upper tier data centers for Tiered Cache.

-In addition, Argo Smart Routing can be enabled to ensure the fastest paths over the Cloudflare network are taken between upper tier data centers and origin servers at all times.
+In addition, Argo Smart Routing can be enabled to ensure the fastest paths over the Khulnasoft network are taken between upper tier data centers and origin servers at all times.
 Without Argo Smart Routing, communication between upper tier data centers to origin servers are still intelligently routed around problems on the Internet to ensure origin reachability.

-Argo Smart Routing accelerates traffic by taking into account real-time data and network intelligence from routing nearly 50 million HTTP requests per second; it ensures the fastest and most reliable network paths are traversed over the Cloudflare network to the origin server.
+Argo Smart Routing accelerates traffic by taking into account real-time data and network intelligence from routing nearly 50 million HTTP requests per second; it ensures the fastest and most reliable network paths are traversed over the Khulnasoft network to the origin server.
 On average, Argo Smart Routing accounts for 30% faster performance on web assets.

 #### Traffic Flow: Tiered Cache, Smart Tiered Cache Topology with Argo Smart Routing

 Figure 6 details the traffic flow when Tiered Cache and Argo Smart Routing are not enabled.
 The request comes into the closest data center, and, because content is not locally cached and Tiered Cache is not enabled, the request is sent directly to the origin server for the content.
 Also, since Argo Smart Routing is not enabled, a reliable, but perhaps not the fastest, path is taken when communicating with the origin server.

 ![Figure 6: Diagram with bidirectional arrows indicating a request between an end user and origin server without Argo Smart Routing enabled.](/images/reference-architecture/cdn-reference-architecture-images/cdn-ref-arch-6.png)
-_Figure 6: Cloudflare CDN without Tiered Cache or Argo Smart Routing_
+_Figure 6: Khulnasoft CDN without Tiered Cache or Argo Smart Routing_

 Figure 7 articulates the traffic flow with both Tiered Cache and Argo Smart Routing enabled. it